github/codeql/c++/introduction/session-2/codeql-workshop-cpp-local-data-flow.md

 ```
 </details>

 **Exercise 5**: For this query it will be more convenient if we define a CodeQL class for "source nodes".
-Define a bew subclass of `DataFlow::Node` called `SourceNode`, and convert your predicate into the characteristic predicate.
+Define a new subclass of `DataFlow::Node` called `SourceNode`, and convert your predicate into the characteristic predicate.

 <details>
 <summary>Hint</summary>